princyiakov/chronic_kidney_disease_progression/README.md

 - Glucose level plays an important role.
 Higher glucose level leads to 8% chances of progression
 - Higher creatine level leads to 7% chance of progressing in CKD stages
 - Higher SBP leads to 2% chances of progressing in CKD Stages
-- Higher HGB levels decreses the chances of progressing by 3%
+- Higher HGB levels decreases the chances of progressing by 3%